ArnaudVanderveken/ConnectFourMachineLearning/README.md

 # ConnectFourMachineLearning

-This project is an attempt at comparing different machine learning strategies in the context of a video game, in this case Connect Four.
+This project is an attempt at comparing different machine learning strategies in the context of a game, in this case Connect Four.